gonzague/wifi-geolocate-worker/readme.md

 - 🎯 Computes a weighted-centroid estimate when multiple signals are supplied
 - 🔄 Falls back to Cloudflare's IP-based geolocation when Apple returns nothing
 - 🗺️ Reverse geocoding - converts coordinates to human-readable addresses (optional)
+- 🔄 Smart auto-upgrade - automatically retries with `all=true` if no results found

 ## 📋 Prerequisites
 - **Node.js 18+** - Required to run Wrangler CLI.
 Install from [nodejs.org](https://nodejs.org/) or use a version manager like [Volta](https://volta.sh/) or [nvm](https://github.com/nvm-sh/nvm)